redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ### Storage with Amazon S3 (WIP)

-When performing a remote installation of RedBorder on AWS, it is also possible to use Amazon's remote storage service with S3.
+When performing a remote installation of Redborder on AWS, it is also possible to use Amazon's remote storage service with S3.

 ### External Database (WIP)

-It is also possible to configure RedBorder to use the Amazon RDS service or some other PostgreSQL database.
+It is also possible to configure Redborder to use the Amazon RDS service or some other PostgreSQL database.

 ### Selecting Manager Mode

-Depending on the RedBorder installation you want to perform, you can indicate to the platform what should be executed on the node being installed.
+Depending on the Redborder installation you want to perform, you can indicate to the platform what should be executed on the node being installed.
 The most common case will be the installation the `full` mode, but in case you want to save performance, pick one of other modes instead.
 In case of a cluster installation, one node should've `full`or `core`mode.
 Sumerizing for each case:

 === "Single node"
     Choose the `full` mode.